-- I will only access the school network with the login I have been given. - I will not try to access files in other people's folders. - I will close all programs and log out before leaving the computer. - I will ensure that any DVDs/USB drives that I bring in from outside school have been virus-checked before using them on the school computers.
+- I will only access the school network with the login I have been given. - I will not try to access files in other people's folders. - I will close all programs and sign out before leaving the computer. - I will ensure that any files that I bring in from outside school have been virus-checked before using them on the school computers.